Randolph Carter

-Randolph Carter is a recurring fictional character in H. P. Lovecraft's fiction and is, presumably, an alter ego of Lovecraft himself.
+Randolph Carter is a recurring fictional character created by H. P. Lovecraft.
 The character first appears in "The Statement of Randolph Carter", a short story Lovecraft wrote in 1919 based on one of his dreams.
 An American magazine called The Vagrant published the story in May 1920.
+Carter appears in seven stories written or co-written by Lovecraft, and has since appeared in stories by other authors.

+Appearances in Lovecraft's writing

+Profile

-Carter shares many of Lovecraft's personal traits: He is an uncelebrated author, whose writings are seldom noticed.
+Carter shares many of Lovecraft's personal traits:.
+He is an uncelebrated author whose writings are seldom noticed.
 A melancholy figure, Carter is a quiet contemplative dreamer with a sensitive disposition, prone to fainting during times of emotional stress.
-But he can also be courageous, with enough strength of mind and character to face and foil the horrific creatures of the Dreamlands, as described in the stories of the Dream Cycle.
+He can also be courageous, with enough strength of mind and character to face and foil the horrific creatures of the Dreamlands, as described in The Dream-Quest of Unknown Kadath.

-Stories

-In Lovecraft's writings, Carter appears or is mentioned in the following tales, listed in the fictional chronology.